Rosacea Medication

 Effective against mild-to-moderate papulopustular rosacea.

-Inhibits bacterial protein synthesis by binding with 30S and possibly 50S ribosomal subunit(s).
-Has anti-inflammatory activity.
-Improvement is evident within 2-4 mo after commencement of therapy.
+Tetracycline inhibits bacterial protein synthesis by binding with 30S and possibly 50S ribosomal subunit(s).
+It has anti-inflammatory activity.
+Improvement is evident within 2-4 months after commencement of therapy.

 Minocycline (Dynacin, Minocin, Solodyn)

-Broad-spectrum, synthetically derived, bacteriostatic antibiotic in tetracycline class.
-Almost completely absorbed, concentrates in bile, and is excreted in urine and feces as a biologically active metabolite in high concentrations.
+Doxycycline is a broad-spectrum, synthetically derived, bacteriostatic antibiotic in the tetracycline class.
+It is almost completely absorbed, concentrates in bile, and is excreted in urine and feces as a biologically active metabolite in high concentrations.

-Inhibits protein synthesis and, thus, bacterial growth by binding to 30S and possibly 50S ribosomal subunits of susceptible bacteria.
-May block dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
+Doxycycline inhibits protein synthesis and, thus, bacterial growth, by binding to 30S and possibly 50S ribosomal subunits of susceptible bacteria.
+It may block dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.

 Class Summary